-Pressure Pool Cleaners Review
+Best Pressure Pool Cleaners

 Pressure Pool Cleaners: What to Look For

-If your pool is exposed to a lot of debris, like leaves from surrounding trees and dense landscaping, you should consider investing in a pressure cleaner instead of a smaller pressure side suction cleaner.
-These are typically lighter and will not have as much power as a pressure pool cleaner that can handle the larger pieces of unwanted dirt and debris that fall into your pool.
+If your pool is exposed to a lot of debris, such as leaves from surrounding trees and dense landscaping, you should consider investing in a pressure cleaner instead of a smaller pressure side suction cleaner.
+These are typically lighter and don’t have as much power as a pressure pool cleaner, which can handle large pieces of unwanted dirt and debris that fall into your pool.

 Most pool vacuums are designed for 8-foot deep ends and a surface area of 10 x 10 feet.
-If your pool is larger than that, ensure that you get a hose extension so the vacuum can reach to all corners of the pool.
-If you have a vinyl liner, the manufacturer will specify whether or not the vacuum is suited for that type of surface.
-Some rotary brushes can damage vinyl or tile.
+If your pool is larger than that, you need to buy a hose extension so the vacuum can reach to all corners of the pool.
+If your pool has a vinyl liner, check the device’s specifications to see whether it is suited for that type of surface – some rotary brushes can damage vinyl or tile.

 A pressure cleaner is a useful addition to your pool's maintenance routine.
 These devices are especially good at picking up large chunks of debris like leaves and small branches, and they have more power than pressure side pool cleaners.
 Finding the right model can save you time and lower overall maintenance costs.